timka-123/timka-123/README.md

 I am student of 131 Lyceum in Kazan and I love programming:)

-I am currently bot developer, but I am learning to Java and Android developer
+I am currently bot developer, but I am learning to backend (golang)

 ### My projects 👾